anthonypanzz/host-a-wordpress-website-on-aws/README.md

 ## Conclusion
 This project effectively demonstrates the use of AWS services to host a highly available, secure, and scalable WordPress website.
 The implementation leverages best practices for networking, security, and automation to ensure seamless operation.

-For more details, refer to the project's GitHub repository.